Event Triggers

 Multiple Triggers

 You can configure multiple triggers in a single file by passing them as an array.
-Mint will create one run per trigger.
+RWX will create one run per trigger.

 on: